maruel/dlibox/go/pio/doc/drivers/README.md

   old) makes it easy to apt-get install on arm64, or arm32 users have access to package on [golang.org](https://golang.org).

-Many Go packages, both generic and specialized, were created to fill the space but there isn’t one clear winner or a cohesive design pattern that scales to multiple platforms.
-Many have either grown organically or have incomplete implementation.
-Most have a primitive driver loading mechanism but is generally not flexible enough.
+Many Go packages, both generic and specialized, were created to fill the space.

-This document exposes a design to create a cohesive and definitive common library that can be maintained on the long term.
+This library came out of the desire to have a _designed_ API (contrary to growing organically) with strict [code requirements](#requirements) and a [strong, opiniated philosophy](../../#philosophy) to enable long term maintenance.

 ## Goals

 * Not more abstract than absolutely needed.
 Use concrete types whenever possible.
+* Orthogonality and composability
+  * Each component must own an orthogonal part of the platform and each components can be composed together.
 * Extensible:
   * Users can provide additional drivers that are seamlessly loaded with a structured ordering of priority.